-The Popular Picture House was built and operated as an independent cinema but was taken over by (the then expanding) Associated British Cinemas (ABC) in August 1935.
-ABC had just lost control of the White Hall Cinema to Odeon and they were operating the Empire, so the Popular Cinema became and remained a second run ABC house even after they built the lavish Regal Cinema in the City centre in 1938.
+The Popular Picture House was built and operated by the Liverpool based Regent Enterprises Ltd. chain.
+It was taken over by (the then expanding) Associated British Cinemas (ABC) in August 1935.
+ABC had just lost control of the White Hall Cinema to Odeon and they were operating the Empire Cinema (later Black Prince Cinema), so the Popular Cinema became and remained a second run ABC house even after they built the lavish Regal Cinema in the City centre in 1938.

 ABC closed the Popular Cinema on 15th March 1958 with Richard Widmark in “The Last Wagon”.
 The reason for closure was given due to the heavy Entertainment Tax imposed by the Government, but in reality, it was a downturn in audiences due to increased television viewing.